beakerbrowser/webdb/README.md

  - **Record**: an entry in a Table which is derived from a single file in an Archive.
  - **Table**: a namespace of Records which are aggregated across many Archives.
  - **Recordset**: a set of Records which have been returned by a Table query.
- - **Source Archive**: an Archive that has been added to the database as a source of Records.
+ - **Origin Archive**: an Archive that has been added to the database as a origin of Records.
  - **Ingest**: to process a file and index it as a Record in a Table.